divided099/instagOwO/README.md

    pip install -r requirements.txt
    ```

-3. Configure your webhooks in the `run.py` (edit the file to your preferences).
+3. Configure your webhooks in the `webhooks.txt` (edit the file to your preferences).

 4. STAR THIS REPOSITORY🌟